Bembridge Lifeboat Station: 1867–1922: original service and rescues

 On the morning of 28 August 1919, there was heavy rain in a strong gale, and an American ship called the had been driven onto a shoal at West Wittering.
 The Queen Victoria (ON 468) was towed out by a government tug until she was windward of the steamer.
-Finally getting along side, the lifeboat rescued 13 of her crew, landing them on shore.
+Finally getting alongside, the lifeboat rescued 13 of her crew, landing them on shore.
 The lifeboat then returned to stand by, until the weather moderated.
 The lifeboat had been at sea for 19 hours.
 Coxswain John Holbrook was awarded his second RNLI Silver Medal.